 Jasper Dommett (b.
-1997) is an award-winning British composer studying at the Royal Academy of Music.
+1997) is an accomplished British composer studying a PhD at the Royal College of Music.

-Jasper's music has been performed by soloists and ensembles such as BBC National Orchestra of Wales, London Sinfonietta, Royal Scottish National Orchestra, Berkeley Ensemble, Young Artists Sinfonia, Fenella Humphreys, and George Fu & Thomas Ang, with performances at St Martin-in-the-Fields, St Davids Hall, Dora Stoutzker Hall & BBC Hoddinott Hall.
+Jasper's music has been performed by soloists and ensembles such as BBC National Orchestra of Wales, London Sinfonietta, Royal Scottish National Orchestra, Riot Ensemble, Berkeley Ensemble , Fenella Humphreys, and Tabea Debus, with performances at Kings Place, St Martin-in-the-Fields, Usher Hall, St Davids Hall, The Duke's Hall, Dora Stoutzker Hall & BBC Hoddinott Hall.

 Recipient of the "Paul Mealor Award for Student Composers: 2020"